Walkablenormal/Telegraf_dev/readme.md

 - `BASE_URL`: URL of your Cisco Catalyst Center instance (string)
 - `USERNAME`: Your Catalyst Center API username (string)
 - `PASSWORD`: Your Catalyst Center API password (string)
-- `SSL_VERIFY`: True if the certificate your Catalyst Center deployent uses is singed by a trusted CA. (bool)
+- `SSL_VERIFY`: True if the certificate your Catalyst Center deployment uses is singed by a trusted CA. (bool)

 Currently, this file contains the credentials of the Cisco DevNet Always-On Catalyst Center Sandbox.